-Three-dimensional (3D) printing has been widely applied to almost every imaginable industry, ranging from those responsible for producing common goods like key holders, bowls and cutlery to vegan-friendly companies looking to replace traditional meats with plant-based 3D printed options.
+Three-dimensional (3D) printing has been widely applied to almost every industry, ranging from those responsible for producing common goods like key holders, bowls and cutlery to vegan-friendly companies looking to replace traditional meats with 3D printed plant-based options.

 The field of 3D bioprinting has gained a tremendous amount of attention as a result of the rapid advancements that 3D printers have experienced over the past several years.
 In tissue engineering and regenerative medicine, 3D bioprinting enables researchers to precisely deposit active biological molecules, cells and matrix components into a single desired location, which is advantageous for achieving the ideal spatial relationship between individual elements of the given tissue.

 Furthermore, 3D bioprinting also offers a more accurate model for researchers to evaluate the safety and efficacy of novel pharmacological compounds.

 Some of the key advantages associated with utilizing 3D human organotypic tissue models are that they provide researchers with a more predictive picture of human tissue physiology following exposure to a given drug.
 One of the earliest studies that investigated 3D printed muscle tissue was conducted in 2015 by a group of scientists at the Zurich University of Applied Sciences (ZHAW).

 The primary goal of this 2015 study was to create an accurate 3D printed test sample that surpassed the specificity of traditional preclinical cell culture and animal models.
 Dr. Ursula Graf-Hausner’s team developed their novel 3D printed muscle tissue to use this model for future drug discovery studies on degenerative muscle and tendon diseases.
 For example, Duchenne muscular dystrophy and amyotrophic lateral sclerosis (ALS), both of which currently lack curative drug treatments.